knoxville-utilities-board/nrg-ui/CONTRIBUTING.md

 ## Development Workflow

-- Once you have run `pnpm install`, run the corresponding `pnpm start:` commands for the code you are working on.
-For example, if you are working on adding or modifying a component to `@nrg-ui/core`, you would run `pnpm start:addon` and `pnpm start:docs`.
-Then, visit the docs website and any changes you make to a component will be reflected in the docs.
+- Once you have run `pnpm install`, you can run `pnpm start` to start all three packages in watch mode.
+Any changes you make to `@nrg-ui/core` or `@nrg-ui/design-system` will be reflected in the Ember docs application.